vmleon/mysql-dataintegrator-datascience-workshop/lab3/README.md

 > Schema: `nature`
 > Data entity: `fish`

-Confirm you can see attributes.
+Confirm you can see attributes and data.

 Connect `FISH_SURVEY` with `MYSQL_DB`.